 What Jobs for BSW Degree Holders Have the Highest Salaries?

-The highest-paying jobs for BSW degree holders are typically in the healthcare sector or government.
-For example, healthcare social workers, who help patients navigate the healthcare system and cope with diagnoses, can earn a median annual wage of approximately $56,750, according to the Bureau of Labor Statistics.
-Social workers in government agencies can also earn high salaries, particularly with experience.
+The highest-paying jobs for BSW degree holders are typically in the healthcare sector.
+Healthcare social workers, who help patients navigate the healthcare system and cope with diagnoses can earn a median annual wage exceeding $60,000, according to the Bureau of Labor Statistics.
+Based on industry setting, social workers in hospitals earn above-average salaries; with median annual wages exceeding $66,000.

 Yes, field work, also known as a practicum or internship, is a critical component of BSW programs.
 It provides students with the opportunity to apply what they have learned in a real-world setting under the supervision of experienced professionals.
 Most BSW programs require at least 400 hours of field work.